dustinlynch/airline-pnr-retrieval/README.md

 # Airline PNR Retrieval
-Use the airline's web URL to retrieve the PRN details of a passenger.
+Use the airline's web URL to retrieve the PNR details of a passenger.

 ## Alaska Airlines